 - Network configurations and linking with unexpected gateways

-An important consideration is that when sensors upload logged readings, they will trigger Actions even if the triggering reading was logged from a previous day.
+An important consideration is that when sensors upload logged readings, they will trigger Rules even if the triggering reading was logged from a previous day.
 Let’s say for example, a sensor was powered on and reporting to a gateway.
 But the sensor was moved out of range of the gateway for a few days.
 When sensor came back within range of the gateway, it would upload all of those logged messages.
-If the sensor reported a reading that met a triggering threshold of an Action, that Action would be triggered by that logged reading, and any associated notifications would be sent to configured recipients even though that triggering reading was recorded in the past.
+If the sensor reported a reading that met a triggering threshold of a Rule, that Rule would be triggered by that logged reading, and any associated notifications would be sent to configured recipients even though that triggering reading was recorded in the past.

 Sensor data logging can be a powerful tool to ensure your data is reliable.
 If you have additional questions, feel free to reach out to firstname.lastname@example.org.